abdelghany-77/plant-store/README.md

 # 🌱 Plant Store - E-commerce Website

 Welcome to the Plant Store, a fully functional e-commerce website built with PHP, HTML, CSS, and JavaScript.
-This project demonstrates my skills in backend development, database management, and user authentication.
-It also includes features like cart management, product listing, and responsive design.
+This project demonstrates my backend development, database management, and user authentication skills.
+It also includes cart management, product listing, and responsive design.

 ---